The History of Reservoir Road

 Today

 Reservoir Road is primarily a service route for waterworks and regional council staff, but it also doubles as the Lower Dam Walk, which is an integral part of the Gums Loop Walk.
 This private road, mostly free of vehicles, offers a pedestrian-friendly experience.
-Although a separate path is available for rare vehicular use, most people prefer walking directly on the road.
+Although a separate path next to the road is the official walkway, but most walk along the road.

 While the road is open to the public for driving up to the car park, vehicle access beyond this point is restricted by a locked gate.
 This marks the beginning of the path leading to the Waterworks Recreation Area, home to a historic dam and a water museum.
 Along the way, visitors can explore various walking tracks and enjoy tranquil swimming spots like Ultimate Pool.